 $ man sftp

-After connecting a sftp server the commands provided by this server can be listed like below.
+After connecting an sftp server the commands provided by this server can be listed like below.

-As we see there is command like cd, chgrp, chmod, exit, ls etc. We will look these commands in detail next examples.
+As we see there is a command like cd, chgrp, chmod, exit, ls etc. We will look at these commands in detail next examples.

 Current Working Directory On Remote

-Current working directory is the path currently active all issued commands works according to the current working directory.
-For example to download centos.iso given command will look current working directory.
-This is how can we get current working directory.
+The current working directory is the path currently active all issued commands works according to the current working directory.
+For example, to download centos.iso given command will look current working directory.
+This is how can we get the current working directory.

 Current Working Directory On Local